Fauna of Nevada: Avifauna

 A dark-morph ferruginous hawk on nest.

 More than 480 species of birds have been recorded in Nevada, and of these, 300 either nest or occur with regularity in the state.
 The majority of Nevada's breeding birds are landbirds, but a large percentage of the priority species are shorebirds and waterbirds, reflecting the importance of water bodies in the desert.
 78 species of Nevadan birds are currently identified as priority species.
 These birds are subdivided into 70 conservation priority species, five stewardship species, and three special status species.

 The 70 conservation priority species were identified as high priorities in one or more bird conservation initiatives.
 Most conservation priority species were designated as such by regional initiatives because of population declines, significant threats, dependence on restricted or threatened habitats, or small population size.
-Three species that were not ranked by regional initiatives (northern goshawk, ferruginous hawk and golden eagle) were included as conservation priority species based on current concerns in Nevada and agency priorities.
+Three species that were not ranked by regional initiatives (American goshawk, ferruginous hawk and golden eagle) were included as conservation priority species based on current concerns in Nevada and agency priorities.

 Bird species in the state include the American bald eagle, New World vulture, peregrine falcon, American goshawk, red-tailed hawk, American white pelican, northern phainopepla, great horned owl, burrowing owl, golden eagle, prairie falcon, greater roadrunner, canyon wren, Gambel's quail, house finch, Harris's hawk, common gallinule, curlew sandpiper, common black-hawk, zone-tailed hawk, red crossbill, northern cardinal, red-faced cormorant, sooty grouse, wild turkey, northern harrier, American bittern, red-shouldered hawk, ferruginous hawk, broad-winged hawk, Cooper's hawk, elf owl, gyrfalcon, sharp-shinned hawk and many more.
 The mountain bluebird is the official state bird.